How To Pick A Pet: From Horses To Hermit Crabs

 Space: Horses need a large fenced area-one acre per horse-and a stable with hay for bedding.
-Ideally this would be on your own property.
-J
+Ideally, this would be on your own property.

 Just because horses can't curl up in your lap doesn't necessarily mean he wouldn't like to.

 Horses can be very sociable and affectionate animals.
-Having you horse closer by than boarding stables would be the easiest way to provide a horse companionship.
+Having your horse closer by than boarding stables would be the easiest way to provide a horse companionship.